BikramMondal5/AI-portfolio/README.md

 ![Tailwind CSS](https://img.shields.io/badge/Tailwind%20CSS-Latest-38bdf8?logo=tailwind-css)

 ![Portfolio Screenshot](src/assets/screenshot.png)

-## 📋 Overview
+Welcome to my AI-powered Portfolio!
 This AI-powered portfolio is a cutting-edge web application that showcases my projects, skills, and experience in an interactive and engaging way.
  Leveraging the power of 3D visualization and artificial intelligence, this portfolio creates a memorable experience for visitors while effectively communicating my professional capabilities and creative vision.

-## 👋 Introduction

-Welcome to my AI-powered Portfolio!
-This project combines modern web development techniques with stunning 3D visualization to create an engaging, interactive showcase of my work.
 Whether you're a potential employer, collaborator, or fellow developer, I hope you enjoy exploring this digital representation of my skills and projects.

 ## 🌟 Key Features